jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/cad-cam-technology.md

   blocks:
   - img: "/img/sections-dds-shoot.jpg"
     title: "<h1> When Disilicate? </h1>\n"
-    desc: "<p>Being more translucent, it allows us to achieve a better mimicry with natural teeth and is our material of choice to make inlays, veneers and anterior crowns on a light substrate.</p>\n"
+    desc: "<p>For being more translucent, it allows us to achieve a better mimicry with natural teeth and is our material of choice to make inlays, veneers and anterior crowns on a light substrate.</p>"
   - img: "/img/sections-dds-shoot.jpg"
     title: "<h1> When Zirconia?</h1>\n"
     desc: "<p>Due to its greater opacity and resistance to fracture, we indicate it